McGinley Dynamic Analysis and McGinley Dynamic Signals

 Bullish, Buy Trading Signals and Bearish, Sell Trade Signals

-McGinley Dynamic should be combined with moving averages to form a system.
-McGinley Dynamic should be used as the smoothing mechanisms where the MA is choppy or oscillating.
+McGinley Dynamic should be combined with moving averages to form a trading strategy.
+McGinley Dynamic should be used as the smoothing mechanisms where the MA Moving Average is choppy or oscillating.

 - Bullish, Buy Trading Signal - A buy trade signal is generated/derived when stock price is crosses above the indicator.